Manifold Finance (FOLD) Reaches Self Reported Market Cap of $133.07 Million

 Users can opt-in and send transactions to YCabal and in return for not having to pay for gas for their transaction, Manifold Finance batch process it and take the arbitrage profit from it.
 Risk by inventory price risk is carried by a Vault, where Vault depositers are returned the profit the YCabal realizes.”

-It is usually not presently possible to buy alternative cryptocurrencies such as Manifold Finance directly using US dollars.
-Investors seeking to trade Manifold Finance should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Manifold Finance using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Manifold Finance directly using US dollars.
+Investors seeking to trade Manifold Finance should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Manifold Finance using one of the exchanges listed above.

 Receive News & Updates for Manifold Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Manifold Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.